 Make the Filling

 - In a large bowl, whisk together the pumpkin puree, eggs, milk of choice, and maple syrup.
-Whisk in the oat flour and salt until smooth and well incorporated.
+Whisk in the oat flour, cinnamon, and salt until smooth and well incorporated.

 - Pour the filling into the pie crust and bake for 42-45 minutes or until a butter knife inserted into the center comes out (mostly) clean.

 - Transfer the pie to a cooling rack and allow it to cool completely before slicing and serving.
 My dog loves a dollop of whipped cream on his pie!